How to add deviations into your chart

-2. On the Insert tab, in the Charts group, choose the Line button:
+2. On the Insert tab, in the Charts group, choose the Insert Line or Area Chart button:

 4. In the Select Data Source dialog box, select data for series and for horizontal (category) axis:

-6. Select the chart to add deviations, then do one of the following:
+5. Select the data series to which you want to add deviations, then do one of the following:

-- Click on the Chart Elements button, check the Error Bars checkbox and then choose More Options...:
+- Click on the Chart Elements button, select the Error Bars list, then choose

-- In the Vertical Error Bar section, choose:
+- On the Error Bars Options tab, in the Vertical Error Bar section, choose:

-- In the Line section, change the Width of line, and select arrow settings:
+- On the Fill & Line tab, in the Line section, change the Width of line, and

 You can then make any other adjustments to get the look you desire.